-Unfortunately, many healthcare providers are also unaware that conservative treatments, such as physical therapy, can reverse the pain associated with these health conditions.
+Unfortunately, many healthcare providers are also unaware that conservative treatments, such as pelvic floor physical therapy, can reverse the pain associated with these health conditions.

-As physical therapists who specialize in pelvic floor dysfunction, we are passionate about increasing the awareness surrounding pelvic health.
-While many practitioners emphasize disease as a source of pain, physical therapists educate their patients on the role that muscles, fascia and organ mobility may play in their symptoms.
+As pelvic floor physical therapists who specialize in pelvic floor dysfunction, we are passionate about increasing the awareness surrounding pelvic health.
+While many practitioners emphasize disease as a source of pain, physical therapists educate their patients on the role that pelvic muscles, fascia and organ mobility may play in their symptoms.